AndrewCGreen/march-madness/README.md

 I think a good place to start is with the data scraped from Kaggle, https://www.kaggle.com/andrewsundberg/college-basketball-dataset/data

+I would just plop this in a folder march-madness/data/kaggle-data/for now

 Soon I will scrape the 2019-2020 season info and attempt to get it into the same format that way we can have some good test data - and actually run the model, lol